BREAST RECONSTRUCTION IN HOUSTON & WEBSTER, TX

 • Latissimus Flap

-Combines implant-based and flap reconstruction into one surgical procedure that restores the breasts.
+Combines implant-based and flap reconstruction into one surgical procedure to restore the breasts.

 • Lumpectomy Reconstruction